fyndoc/vms/docs/onboarding.md

 ## Onboarding Steps

-There are two ways you can onboard yourself on Catalog Cloud; either by creating a new account, or by joining an existing account through an invite link.
+There are two ways you can onboard yourself on Catalog Cloud; either by creating a new account or by joining an existing account through an invite link.

 ### Option 1: Creating a new account